gowku/astro-portfolio/src/content/work/elyse-en.md

 ### DESCRIPTION

-Donow is a Lyon-based IT services company with the ambition to develop a web/mobile application for customer satisfaction.
-I joined the project as a junior frontend developer.
-This team consists of an expert frontend developer who oversees all the development work and a DevOps expert who manages the infrastructure.
-The project follows the SCRUM methodology.
+Donow is a Lyon-based digital services company.
+Their ambitious goal is to develop a web/mobile application for customer satisfaction.

+As a frontend developer, I had the opportunity to join this exciting project.
+Our team consists of an experienced frontend expert who oversees all developments, as well as a talented DevOps expert responsible for infrastructure management.
+To ensure an efficient working methodology, we follow the SCRUM methodology, which promotes collaboration and iterative delivery.

+Every week, we organize a meeting with the team to discuss potential improvements and new features to be integrated into the application.
+These stimulating exchanges allow us to share ideas, solve problems, and explore innovation opportunities.

+This strengthens our cohesion as a team and enables us to maintain our common objective: creating an exceptional user experience for our clients.

 ### MISSION CONTEXT